 WHAT IS QIGONG?

 QIGONG Many Qigong exercises are quite simple and easy to learn.
 Through regular repetition in class and on your own, you gradually get more relaxed, flexible, healthier, and stronger.
 You relieve stress and your breathing becomes easier and deeper.
 Your mind becomes calmer and you boost your immune system.
-In a number of styles, the body is nourished and the different energies are balanced.
-Aided by coordinated breathing, the repetitive movements gently move qi through the body.
+Your body is nourished and your different energies are balanced.
+Aided by coordinated breathing, the repetitive movements gently move qi through your body.

 Qigong 气功 literally means Energy Work.
 It originated in Daoism and is deeply linked with Chinese medicine.
 It later became associated with Buddhism as well.
 The historical record isn’t definitive about the date Qigong began, but by the time records appear in burial sites and texts, Qigong was well established.
 2000 BCE is a reasonable date of origin.